FOAM-School/assignment-openfoam-case-files/README.md

   controlDict  fvSchemes fvSolution
 ```

-I want now to look inside each file (in this order) and answer the following questions:
+I want you now to look inside each file (in this order) and answer the following questions:

 ### Main variables